ahan-nz/API-Project-Wedding-Planner/README.md

 * Description: Deletes a user from the database

-* Request Parameters: User id
+* Request Parameters: User id, integer

 * Authentication: @jwt_required()